Forest King: Felling and sectioning

-Travel and Exhibition
+Travel and exhibition

-The debut exhibition of the "Forest King," a giant sequoia tree, was held in Stockton, California in a tent on a vacant lot at the corner of Main and San Joaquin Streets.
-The tree's historically recognized name was given to it by coverage of the exhibit in the Daily San Joaquin Republican.
-Admittance to see the tree was 25 cents each.
-Schoolchildren were admitted for free.
+The Forest King was first exhibited in Stockton, California, in October 1870, in a tent on a vacant lot at the corner of Main and San Joaquin streets.
+The Daily San Joaquin Republican referred to the exhibit as "A Forest King," the name by which the tree subsequently became known.
+Admission was 25 cents, while schoolchildren were admitted free.